justinmckeown/hashmeashlee/README.md

 # About

 This is a simple python 3+ tool that walks through a series of directories and produces a .csv file containing a list of hashes for each file it finds on both the main directory and its subidrectories.
-Therfore, for a directory with the following subfolder and file and structures:
+Therfore, for a directory with the following subfolder and file structure:
 - Dir A
   - file_A1
   - file_A2